AaltoSciComp/scicomp-docs/aalto/git.rst

 -  **What password should I use?** It is best to use HAKA to log in to gitlab, in which case you don't need a separate gitlab password.
 To push, it is best to use ssh keys.
--  **My account is blocked!** That's not a question, but Gitlab blocks users when your Aalto unit changes.
-This is unfortunately part of gitlab and hasn't been worked around yet.
-Mail servicedesk@aalto.fi with your username and request "my version.aalto.fi username XXX be unblocked (because my aalto unit changed)" and they should do it.
+-  **My account is blocked!** If your work contract type changes (e.g. staff -> visitor, student->employee, different department), a bug in the current Gitlab version causes your user account to be blocked.
+   You can try to unblock the account by logging in using the Aalto (not HAKA) login and using the format ``username@aalto.fi`` (e.g.
+   ``lastnf1@aalto.fi``) with your usual Aalto password.
+After logging in once that way, the regular HAKA login should work again.
+If this method doesn't work, contact the Aalto ITS Servicedesk
+   <servicedesk@aalto.fi> to unblock you.
 - **What happens when I leave, can I still access my stuff?** Aalto can only support it's community, so your projects should be owned by a group which you can continue collaborating after you leave (note